 DIY LOCKER FOR LAUNDRY ROOM STORAGE

 Keeping it simple for your first project is a great plan!
 Use your locker for its intended purpose…storing things.
 Make it cute and use if to store laundry items in your laundry room.
-Or, slide a narrow locker into the corner of your kitchen to store pantry items.
+Or, slide a narrow one into the corner of your kitchen to store pantry items.
 A locker is also fantastic for keeping items organized in your mudroom.

 Indeed, this is a very useful way to use a tall or narrow locker.